stfxecutables/df-analyze/README.md

 to see usage and available options. -->

+## By Singularity / Apptainer Container

+Alternately, [build the Singularity / Apptainer container](#building-the-singularity-container) and use this for running any code that uses `df-analyze`.
+This should work on any Linux system (including HPC systems / clusters like Compute Canada / DRAC).

 ## Windows Support

 At the moment, there is no real capacity to test `df-analyze` on Windows